0tii/0tii/README.md

 }
 ```

+And voila!
 We can now create a fully populated class instance simply by awaiting the factory method `CreateInstanceAsync` without having to worry about synchronicity issues or forgetting to call a dreaded `Initialize()` on a `new` instance.
 ____________________